DanIsraelMalta/Useful-Functions-and-Classes/README.md

 * enumerate.h - intuitive enumeration of a list of things

+* zip_iterator.h - parallel-iterate over several controlled heterogeneous sequences simultaneously

 * ArrayOfBytes.h - helper object to deal with integral types as array of bytes

+* expand_stl.h - extend many STL algorithms to operate on homogeneous parameter packs or a variadic amount of collections where each collection can be of a different type but must hold the same underlying type.

+* ContainerSOA.h - allow user to iterate a given collection either in SoA style or in AoS style.

 * irange.h - A flexible range based for loop implementation which allows both looping in reverse order and looping with a given stride